TauferLab/SOMOSPIE/README.md

 You are now ready to start using SOMOSPIE!
 Launch Jupyter Notebooks with `ezj -q`, click the link provided, and open `SOMOSPIE.ipynb`.

+# Use SOMOSPIE with NSF XSEDE Jetstream

+If you have an account on the NSF XSEDE Jetstream cloud, you can use our public VM available https://use.jetstream-cloud.org/application/images/879.